Skip to content Skip to footer

 Why discovery science?

-discovery science can answer fundamental questions about our world, and lead to wide-ranging applications, tremendous benefits, and value.
+Discovery science can answer fundamental questions about our world, and lead to wide-ranging applications, tremendous benefits, and value.
 According to National Institutes of Health, every dollar spent on basic research yields returns ranging from $10 to more than $80.
 Hear what some scientists have to say about the importance of discovery science.

 More Stories